sabaPersianCalligraphy/spc/_artworks/wine-lovers.md

         The phrase “tan-tan tan-tan” symbolizes the hidden rhythm of life, the subtle music that the wine-drinkers feel and dance to with their whole being, while for the body-worshipers it remains just a hollow, meaningless echo.
 This verse is an invitation to move beyond appearances and listen to the silent music flowing through the depths of being and the fabric of each moment.
     </p>
     <p class="text-lg leading-8">
-        "This ghazal is composed for sama, dance, and melody.
+        "This Ghazal is composed for sama, dance, and melody.
 Jalal al-Din Rumi deeply realized that existence cannot be understood or defined; it can only be experienced, and one can only truly dance with existence itself."
     </p>
 </div>